 Paula is buying a set of four identical dining room chairs costing \$90 each for her rental property.
 She cannot claim an immediate deduction for any of these because they are identical and the total cost is more than \$300.

-For further information about immediate deductions for depreciating assets costing \$300 or less, refer to the publication Guide to depreciating assets 2006.
-To find out how to get this publication, see the inside back cover.
+For more information about immediate deductions for depreciating assets costing \$300 or less, see the Guide to depreciating assets 2007.

 Low-value pooling